-DOOR AND TREASURE DECKS: Place the Door and Treasure decks face-down in the middle of the table.
-Keep separate faceup discard piles for the two decks.
-You may not look through the discards unless you play a card that allows you to do so!
+Door and Treasure Decks: Keep face-up discard piles for each deck in the matching "Discard" space on the game board.
+You may not look through the discards unless you play a card that allows you to!
+When a deck runs out, reshuffle its discards.

-CARDS IN PLAY: These are the cards on the table in front of you showing your Affiliation (if any), Powers, Allies adventuring with you, and the Items you are carrying, equipped or not.
-Persistent Traps and some other cards also stay on the table after you play them.
-All cards in play must be visible to other players.
+In Play: These are the cards on the table in front of you, showing your House, Role (if any), Allies adventuring with you and the Items you are carrying, equipped or not.
+Persistent Curses and some other cards also stay on the table after you play them.
+Cards in play are public information and must be visible to the other players.

-YOUR HAND: Cards in your hand are not in play.
-They don't help you, but they can't be taken away except by cards that specifically affect "your hand."
-At the end of your turn, you may have no more than five cards in your hand (see CHARITY, p.
+Your Hand: Cards in your hand are not in play.
+They don't help vou. but they can't be taken away except by cards that specifically affect "your hand."
+At the end of your turn, you may have no more than five cards in your hand (see Charity, p.
 2).